isomerpages/moe-khengchengsch/announcements/announcements/_posts/2023-09-22-post-September Memo.md

 ---
 Dear Parents and Guardians,

 The September memo is ready for your viewing.
 You can click this [link](/files/Monthly%20Memo/septembermemo.pdf) to get access to the memo.

+Thank you.